 1. Decision.
 Unless an application is withdrawn, the welfare official shall make a decision concerning the applicant's eligibility immediately in the case of emergency, or within five working days after submission of the application.
-A written notice of decision shall be given in hand, delivered or mailed on the same day or
+A written notice of decision shall be given in hand, delivered or mailed on the same day or next working day following the making of the decision.
+The notice of decision shall state that assistance of a specific kind and amount has been given and the time period of aid, or that the application has been denied, in whole or in part, with reasons for denial.

-An Application may be placed on Pending Status subject to receipt of specified information form the applicant.
+An application may be placed on Pending Status subject to receipt of specified information form the applicant.
 The notice of decision shall contain a first notice of conditions for continued assistance and shall notify the applicant of his/her right to affair hearing if dissatisfied with the welfare official's decision.
 RSA 165:1-b, II, III.

 - 2. Emergency Assistance.
-If, at the time of initial contact, if the applicant/client demonstrates and verifies that an immediate need exists in which the threat to life or health (such as loss of shelter, heat sources, in winter, lack of food or prescriptions which are an immediate medical necessity), then temporary aid to fill such immediate need(s) shall be given no later than seventy-two (72) hours from the time of the request.
-If a determination regarding utility assistance cannot be made immediately, a referral to shelter may be offered until such time as eligibility can be determined.
-Such emergency assistance shall not obligate the welfare official to provide further assistance after the application process is completed. - A. When an applicant/client submits a completed application for assistance with a Notice to Quit for non-payment of rent, prior to the date on which the Notice to Quit expires, the welfare official shall make a reasonable effort to: - process the application/request in a manner which, if determined eligible and assistance is granted, would enable the applicant/client to tender a voucher in the amount necessary to defeat eviction by the day the Notice to Quit expires: or - 2. obtain a commitment from the landlord that he/she will agree to accept welfare assistance paid on behalf of the applicant/client and will wait for a decision from the Welfare Department and not pursue the eviction unless a specified date following the expiration of the Notice to Quit passes without the landlord receiving a commitment to pay from the department. - 3.
+If, at the time of initial contact, if the applicant/client demonstrates and verifies that an immediateneed exists in which the threat to life or health (such as loss of state; heat sources, in winter, lack of food or prescriptionswhich are an immediate medical necessity), then temporary aid to fill such immediate need(s) shall be given no later than seventy-two (72) hours from the time of the request.
+If a determination regarding utility assistance cannot be made immediately, a referral to shelter may be offered until such timeas eligibility can be determined.
+Such emergency assistance shall nt obligate the welfare official to provide further assistance after the application process is completed. - A. When an applicant/client submits a completed application for assistance with a Notice to Quit for non-payment of rent, priorto the date on which the Notice to Quit expires, the welfare official shall make a reasonable effort to: - 1. process the application/request in a manner which, if determined eligible and assistance is granted, would enable the applicant/client to tender a voucher in the amount necessary to defeat eviction by the day the Notice to Quit expires: or - 2. obtain a commitment from the landlord that he/she will agree to accept welfare assistance paid on behalf of the applicant/client and will wait for a decision from the Welfare Department and not pursue the eviction unless a specified date following the expiration of the Notice to Quit passes without the landlord receiving a commitment to pay from the department. - 3.
 In no case shall the decision on the application for rental assistance to cure a Notice to Quit for non-payment of rent be issued later than 72 hours from the time of the application or by the date of the expiration of the Notice to Quit, whichever is later.